Archbishop Emeritus Joseph A. Fiorenza

 Archbishop Emeritus Joseph Anthony Fiorenza was born Jan.
 25, 1931 in Beaumont, Texas.
 The son of immigrant Italian parents, he was the second of four children born to Anthony and Grace Fiorenza.

 Archbishop Fiorenza graduated from St. Anthony High School in Beaumont on May 29, 1947.
-He began studies for the priesthood in 1947 and was ordained a priest for the Diocese of Galveston-Houston on May 29, 1954.
+He began studies for the priesthood in 1947 and was ordained a priest for the then-Diocese of Galveston-Houston on May 29, 1954.

 Following ordination, he served as an assistant pastor in Houston for three years, and then became the professor of medical ethics at Dominican College and chaplain of St. Joseph Hospital in Houston.
 From 1959 to 1967 he was the administrator of Sacred Heart Co-Cathedral.
 He was pastor of several churches from 1967 to 1973, when he was named chancellor of Galveston-Houston.

-Pope John Paul II named him the Bishop of San Angelo on Sept.
-4, 1979 and he served in that West Texas diocese until 1985, when he was named the Bishop of Galveston-Houston, a diocese which now has 1.7 million Catholics and is the fifth largest diocese in the United States.
+St. Pope John Paul II named him the Bishop of San Angelo on Sept.
+4, 1979 and he served in that West Texas diocese until 1985, when he was named the Bishop of Galveston-Houston, an archdiocese which now has more than 1.7 million Catholics and is the fifth largest diocese in the United States.
 He became Galveston-Houston's first Archbishop on Dec.
 29, 2004.

 Archbishop Fiorenza dedicated himself to building the new Co-Cathedral of the Sacred Heart, a sacred space in the heart of downtown Houston where all were welcome to worship.
 Through his commitment and support of the campaign, the Co-Cathedral opened its doors to the people of Galveston-Houston on April 2, 2008.

 He also served on the Board of Trustees of: the Catholic Near East Welfare Association; Catholic Relief Services; the University of St. Thomas, Houston; and the Catholic University of America, in Washington, D.C.
 On a daily basis, Archbishop Fiorenza continues his commitment to the Church in Galveston-Houston and to all our brothers and sisters in the community.

 Gules, a fleur-de-lis forenceé Argent; on a chief Vert, per chevron a carpenter's square between to chief two stars and to base a lily all of the second.